 Probably the most-filmed region of England, the stone villages and towns of the Cotswolds are so pretty you can hardly believe they are real.
 From the strangely-named villages of Upper and Lower Slaughter, which tumble down a hill, to the lovely Bourton-on-the-Water, Burford and Chipping Campden, the region is so packed with chocolate-box cottages that even the most avid of Instagrammers will be spoilt for choice over what to snap next.

-You’ll feel clever just wandering around grand old Oxford with its famous dreaming spires – especially after you learn the difference between all the colleges that make up the university on a walking tour.
-Take a photo of the much-snapped Radcliffe Camera and learn it all at the famous Bodleian Library, visit the Oxford University Museum of Natural History and Pitt Rivers Museum, or look around Oxford Castle.
+You’ll feel clever just wandering around grand old Oxford with its famous dreaming spires – especially after you learn the difference between all of the colleges that make up the university on a walking tour.
+Take a photo of the much-snapped Radcliffe Camera and learn it all at the famous Bodleian Library, visit the Oxford University Museum of Natural History and Pitt Rivers Museum, or look around Oxford Castle & prison!

 Like this?
 Love Oxford Botanic Garden: Don’t miss another of Oxford’s secrets – its huge Botanic Garden and nearby Arboretum.
 With glasshouses containing species from all over the world, a pretty walled garden, water and rock garden, Britain’s oldest botanic garden is always full of new delights.
+From July 25th, 2021, it is celebrating its 400th anniversary!
+The Garden will be a hive of activity with a range of events, lectures and exhibitions for visitors to enjoy, as well as unique anniversary projects.
 Look out for the recently-unveiled Philip Pullman Daemon Sculpture, honouring His Dark Materials which was partly set there.
 It joins the Cheshire Cat from another Oxford alumni, Lewis Carroll.

 For all things Shakespeare, go to lovely Stratford-upon-Avon.
 You can see where all the stories began in the house where Shakespeare was born and grew up, as well as various other homes belonging to the family.
 One of the best is Mary Arden’s Farm, which brings to life a working Tudor farm.
 Stratford is a delightful market town and also home to the Royal Shakespeare Company, so you can catch world-class performances all year round.